-The Department of Public and Applied Humanities will foster:
+The Department of Public & Applied Humanities will foster:

 - Highly experimental research projects;